moonsdust/SheepJumpAI/README.md

 ## How The Game Works (Work in Progress)

+Currently 100 sheeps/100 neural networks spawn and one of them are eliminated when they hit a fence.
 If there are 0 sheeps left, the game is over and when there are 2 sheeps left, a new generation of sheeps are created.

 ## How the Algorithm Works